synergy-design-system/synergy-design-system/packages/mcp/README.md

 1. Create a new file in `src/tools/` (e.g., `my-tool.ts`)
 2. Implement the tool following the MCP SDK patterns
 3. Export the tool from `src/tools/index.ts`
-4. Register the tool in `src/server.ts`
+4. Your tool will automatically be registered into the server.

 Example tool structure: